Native Dynamic SQL

-Oracle gave a mid-summer gift in May 1994 to all the developers when it introduced the Dynamic SQL concept in its Database version 7.1 (a.k.a.
+Before going into learning Native dynamic SQL, a short background is important.
+Oracle gave a mid-summer gift in May 1994 to all the developers by introducing the Dynamic SQL concept in its Database version 7.1 (a.k.a.
 Oracle 7.1).
-With Oracle 7.1 it enabled developers to write the dynamic SQL through “DBMS_SQL” package.
+With this it enabled developers to write the dynamic SQL through “DBMS_SQL” package.

-But gradually the DBMS_SQL library started losing its charm because of its “Not So Easy” syntaxes, the “Sluggish Performance” and “Unsupported User-Defined Types”.
-All these shortcomings raised the need for something which could help the developers in writing a well optimized code and that too without putting excessive stress on their minds.
+But gradually the DBMS_SQL library started losing its charm.
+Because of its “Not So Easy” syntaxes, the “Sluggish Performance” and “Unsupported User-Defined Types”.
+All these shortcomings raised the need for something else.
+Which could help the developers in writing a well optimized code without putting excessive stress on their minds.

-Oracle took its time, almost five years and finally released an improved version of Dynamic SQL with the launch of Oracle Database 8i or to be precise Oracle Database version 8.1.5 in February 1999.
+Oracle took its time, almost five years.
+Finally, it released an improved version of Dynamic SQL with the launch of Oracle Database 8i or to be precise Oracle Database version 8.1.5 in February 1999.
 Because of its stable nature this improved version of Dynamic SQL became the native part of the PL/SQL language and got its name “Native Dynamic SQL” through which it is known now a days.
 That is a brief introduction of the genesis of the native dynamic SQL in Oracle Database.

 In order to understand the native dynamic SQL we first need to understand what is static SQL in Oracle Database?